LM-Ince/lab-website-ince/index.md

 # Highlights

 {% capture text %}
-I study how circadian rhythms regulate the neuroimmune response, from the molecular to behavioral level.
+I study how circadian rhythms and aging regulate the neuroimmune response, from the molecular to behavioral level.

 {%
   include link.html